Simple Tips and Advice for Joining in with Veganuary was originally published in January 2019 and updated in January 2022.

-Aside from cook books there are also many Vegan magazines available.
-My favourite is Vegan Life.
-As the title suggests, it isn’t just about cooking, and alongside the many tasty recipes, it also covers the ethical side of veganism.
+Aside from cook books there are also many Vegan magazines available, with Vegan Life being one of the most popular.
+As the title suggests, it isn’t just about cooking.
+Alongside the many recipes, it also covers the ethical side of veganism.

-Although being vegan is mostly associated with being healthy, vegan junk food is still on the rise.
-So, if cooking from scratch isn’t your thing, you’ll still be able to find a range of foods from burgers to ready meals and pizzas, at your local supermarket.
+Although being vegan is mostly associated with being healthy, vegan junk food has been on the rise for several years.
+So, if cooking from scratch isn’t your thing, you’ll still be able to pick up burgers, ready meals, and pizzas, at your local supermarket.

-Along with big names like Linda McCartney, Quorn and GoodFellas, you’ll also find a range of supermarket own brand products available, making it easy to find something to suit your taste buds.
+Along with big names like Linda McCartney, Quorn and GoodFellas, you’ll find their own brand products available too.
+It’s easier than ever to find something to suit your taste buds.

 Marks and Spencer have seriously upped their game with the Plant Kitchen range, which includes starters, main meals, side dishes and desserts.
-They even have a chocolate hazelnut spread, which is really addictive!
-Not to be left behind, Tesco have been growing their Wicked Kitchen range over the past year, and it shows no sign of slowing down.
+Ready meals aren’t my thing, but occasionally I’ll pick up their Sweet N Sour No Chicken.
+If I want something to add to a cheeky weekend pizza, their Cauliflower Popcorn sometimes falls into my basket.
+Not to be left behind, Tesco have been growing their Wicked Kitchen range over the past couple of years, and it shows no sign of slowing down.
 If you’re looking for a healthier choice of quick and easy meals, chances are you’ll find something here.

 Milk and Dairy

 There are so many plant-based milks to choose from, you’ll be spoilt for choice.
 Soya, almond, hemp, rice, cashew, pea – take your pick.
 This really is a personal preference.
 If you’re looking for something creamier, try cashew, soya or coconut milk.
 If you’re concerned about getting enough protein, try pea, soya, oat or hemp milk.